-The Guide has 145 listings for farmers and growers, including 97 Certified Organic farms.
+The Guide has 143 listings for farmers and growers, including 87 Certified Organic farms.
 This is not a complete list of all businesses offering local, sustainably grown foods in Michigan—we have only included those growers who made information available to us.
-If your operation is not listed and you would like to be included in the guide, please contact us, or go ahead and submit an application.
+If your operation is not listed and you would like to be included in the guide, please contact us, or go ahead and submit an application online, or download the form and send it in by mail.
+Listing is free, and MOFFA membership is not required.
+USDA Organic Certification is not required, but we do ask you to confirm that you are growing in a sustainable manner by signing the Michigan Farmer's Pledge.
 If your farm or business is listed in the guide but the information is incorrect, please let us know.
 If you'd like to nominate a farm for inclusion in the guide, you can do that here.

 Because we know people are looking for quality foods grown or raised without toxic chemicals, hormones or antibiotics, in ways that protect the earth and support local communities, we have included notes from farms or businesses that describe their approach and philosophy.
 All businesses in the guide have documented their commitment to growing practices that are consistent with USDA National Organic Program (NOP) requirements for organic certification, as expressed in the Michigan Farmer's Pledge.

-The guide is also available on paper through amazon.com.
-The most recent paper version represents a snapshot of the guide as of May 22, 2016.
+The guide is also available on paper at moffa.net/farm-guide-book.html.
+The most recent paper version represents a snapshot of the guide as of May 11, 2020.
 If you are interested in purchasing multiple copies, please contact us.
 We are hoping to make a Kindle version of the guide available soon, as well as smaller regional editions that you can download and print for yourself.
 As always, the most recent farm information will be found in the online version.

 Throughout the Guide, indicates that the farm is a member of MOFFA. highlights Certified Organic operations, and means that they have signed the Farmer's Pledge.